turbo-src/turbo-src/docs/contribute.md

 nixpkgs is modular, so most commits don't touch the same files.
 No merge conflicts that can't be automatically resolved in general.
 Feel free to skip a commit if there is a confict (as long makes sense visually).

+Put the nixpkgs in turbo-src/nixpkgs.
+Should be forked at the commit depth you want.
+Whatever you need to do to get it done.

 ### Signup page

 Allow people to follow the project by adding their email.